Nyholm/dsn/README.md

 ```

-We do not support DSN strings for OCDB connections like:
+We do not support DSN strings for ODBC connections like:

 ```
 Driver={ODBC Driver 13 for SQL Server};server=localhost;database=WideWorldImporters;trusted_connection=Yes;